The European Parliament adopts resolution that could lead to a review of the visa-free travel system

 AI

-The adopted amendments call for sanctions against Bidzina, for the release of former Georgian president (2 amendments), for the European Commission’s immediate assessment of the impact of Georgia’s draft ‘foreign agents’ law on Georgia’s continued achievement of the visa-liberalization benchmarks and for the withdrawal of the anti-LGBTQ+ constitution amendments.
+The adopted amendments call for sanctions against Bidzina, for the release of former Georgian (2 amendments), for the European Commission’s immediate assessment of the impact of Georgia’s draft ‘foreign agents’ law on Georgia’s continued achievement of the visa-liberalization benchmarks and for the withdrawal of the anti-LGBTQ+ amendments.

 Read More @ georgiatoday.ge